 Overall Project Products

-At the completion of the work discussed below, ERG will develop a draft report that combines the key products listed below.
+At the completion of the work discussed below, ERG will develop a draft report that combines the work listed below.
 ERG will share an outline of the report with the SC in the late winter/spring of 2024.
 We expect the report to be organized around the evaluation questions.
 Following review and comments by the SC and other CBP bodies that need to review, ERG will provide a final report reflecting our findings.
 Based on the timelines discussed below, we expect to deliver the draft report in May 2024.
 A final report will follow the review process.
 A full proposed timeline for the products discussed below appears in as the last section of this plan.

 EQ1: Looking Inward

-To what extent does the current organizational structure and processes support effective (1) decision-making and (2) outcome attainment?
+To what extent does the current organizational structure of the Program and processes used by the Program support: (1) effective decision-making, (2) outcome attainment, (3) collaboration, (4) use and dissemination of science, (5) adaptive management, and (6) functioning as a partnership?
 If so, why?
 If not, why not?
-What aspects of the structure and processes need to be kept or changed to better support effective decision-making and outcome attainment?
+What aspects of the structure and processes need to be kept or changed to support those aspects?

 Definitions

+Program: The set of groups defined in and/or covered by the Governance document and the activities that those groups are directly responsible for.

-Structure: All levels including and below the Management Board (i.e., Teams, Committees, Workgroups, STAR).
+Structure: All levels including and below the Management Board (e.g.,, Teams, Committees, Workgroups, STAR, STAC), including how the Management Board interacts with levels above and below it.

 Processes: The processes specified in the Governance document (SRS, etc.), as well as other informal processes to be identified as work progresses.

-Decision-making defined as any decisions made by Program entities in administering the Program (excluding decisions where the Program has no/little control; e.g., state laws).
+Decision-making defined as any decisions made by Program entities in administering the Program (excluding decisions where the Program has no/little control, e.g., state laws).

 Purpose and Justification